Testing time order and Leggett-Garg inequalities with noninvasive measurements on public quantum computers: Introduction

-When the public quantum computers became available via IBM Quantum platform~\cite{ibm}, experiments involving LG tests have been performed, although only in the version with projective measurements~\cite{ibmlg1,ibmlg2}.
-IBM machines have also been shown to handle weak measurements~\cite{ibmweak}.
-In the hereby paper, we demonstrate violation of LG inequalities and time order symmetry using weak measurements.
 We run our experiments on publicly available quantum devices from IBM and IonQ.
 For the former, we used 4 different devices.
 We started with the simulations, during which we identified ten 3-qubit groups that were most likely to violate the LG inequalities.
 Each simulation was run with the noise model of a respective device.
-We then applied two protocols of weak measurements, one with a single and the latter with two standard two-qubit gates, including new fractional gates available on IBM Heron generation devices~\cite{fgates}.
+We then applied two protocols of weak measurements, one with a single \cor{(as in \cite{gog,semi4})} and the latter with two standard two-qubit gates, including new fractional gates available on IBM Heron generation devices~\cite{fgates}.
 The results confirm LG and time-symmetry violation on most of the groups by 10 standard deviations on average.
 We have also checked that the measurement is indeed noninvasive, i.e. the correlations are different from the ones obtained by applying projective measurements.
 In the case of IonQ we have selected a single 3-qubit group on a single device.
 We also used a single entangling gate.
 Our choice was made due to all-to-all connectivity on the selected device.

 The paper is organized as follows.
 First, we summarize the concept of weak measurements, LG inequalities and time order.
 Next, we describe the applied experimental protocol, using native qubit topology and gates of the IBM devices.
 Then, we present the results, commenting their most significant features.
 We finish with a discussion, stressing the pros and cons of our experiment.
 We also suggest further routes to test noninvasiveness and quantum realism even more convincingly.